fritz2 offers a rich DSL to create the HTML for your application. You just have to call the global render

 }

-fritz2 offers the possibility to use a Scope
+fritz2 offers the use of Scope

-child-tag of the corresponding DOM-subtree and which will not be rendered out by default.
+child-tag of the corresponding DOM-subtree and will not be rendered out by default.
 The values in the Scope

 are